spaceapegames/cognito-lambda-auth-demo/README.md

 ## Cognito Lambda Auth Demo

-This is the accompaniment code for this article: LIIIINK
+This is the accompaniment code for this article: <link to go here>

 ## Setup